dangerous-tac0s/pm3_documentation/setup/WINDOWS.md

 [^2d_details]: The "#" symbol is used to signify "comments."
 These are statements that are ignored--typically used for human readable notes but also for configuration changes like we are doing here.
 The default setting is to build software for the [Proxmark 3 RDV4](https://proxmark.com/proxmark-3-hardware/proxmark-3-rdv4) which is a much more expensive but higher performing device.
 [^2f_details]: This compiles the software to the specifications we've specified.
 [^2h_details]: TODO
 [^2_optional_details]: This adds "proxmark3/pm3" to the end of the .bashrc file.
-This controls some of Bash's behaviour.
-There is one hitch with doing this: updating becomes slightly tricky.
-You'll need to quit Proxmark twice to enter ProxSpace where you can update the Proxmark software.
+That file controls some of Bash's behaviour.